peter-sharp/notable-to-folders/README.md

 3. **Processing**: The app reads the YAML frontmatter from each file to extract tags
 4. **Organization**: Files are organized into folders based on their tags:
    - Primary tag determines the main folder location
-   - Additional tags get reference files (shortcuts and markdown links)
+   - Additional tags get reference files (markdown links)
    - Files without tags go into an "untagged" folder
 5. **Download**: Get your organized files as a ZIP archive